Green Street (film): Plot

 Jealous of Matt's rise in the ranks, Bovver talks to Tommy Hatcher, the head of GSE's rival firm, the NGO.
 After one of the members of the GSE sees Matt meeting his father, a journalist for The Times, for lunch, they assume Matt is a "journo" as well.
 Bovver informs Pete of this.
 Steve goes to the Abbey to warn Matt and discovers that Steve is the founder and former leader of the GSE, "The Major", who retired from football hooliganism after witnessing the death of Tommy's twelve-year-old son in a fight.
-Bovver secretly informs Tommy and the Millwall firm of Steve's presence.
+Infuriated, Pete angrily confronts Matt in the pub toilets over his identity as a "journo".

-Pete angrily confronts Matt in the restroom over his identity as a "journo".
-The Millwall firm crashes the Abbey and petrol-bomb the pub.
-Tommy confronts Steve and stabs him in the neck with a broken bottle, telling him that if he dies tonight then they are both even.
-Bovver, who had been knocked unconscious by Tommy's right-hand man upon arriving, helps get Steve to the hospital where Pete slams Bovver for his betrayal.
+Meanwhile, Bovver secretly informs Tommy and the Millwall firm of Steve's presence, who crash the Abbey and petrol-bomb the pub.
+Tommy confronts, fights and seriously wounds Steve by stabbing him in the neck with a broken bottle, telling him that if he dies tonight, then they are both even.
+Bovver, who had been knocked unconscious by Tommy's right-hand man upon arriving earlier, helps get Steve to the hospital, where Pete furiously berates Bovver for his betrayal.
 Shannon decides to return to the United States to ensure the safety of her family.

-The two firms meet near the Millennium Dome the next day for a final brawl.
-Matt and Bovver show up to fight for the GSE, but Shannon turns up with Ben and is subsequently attacked in her car by Tommy's right-hand man.
-Matt and Bovver come to their rescue.
-Pete notices that Tommy is approaching the car and goads him by saying Tommy is to blame for his son's death by having failed to protect him.
-Tommy snaps and tackles Pete to the ground, eventually beating him to death.
-Everyone on both sides gathers around Pete's dead body in shock.
+The two firms meet near the Millennium Dome the next day for a final violent battle.
+Matt and Bovver show up to fight for the GSE, but Shannon turns up with Ben and is subsequently attacked in her car by Tommy's right-hand man, only for Matt and Bovver to save her.
+Pete notices that Tommy is approaching the car and in order to allow Matt and Shannon to escape, distracts Tommy by goading him, saying to him that Tommy is to blame for his son's death by having failed to protect him.
+This eventually enrages Tommy, who angrily tackles Pete to the ground and violently beats him to death out of rage in front of both the GSE and NGO while Matt and Shannon escape.
+Witnessing this, the two firms stop fighting as they gather around Pete's bloodied and battered corpse in shock while Bovver, who had observed Tommy killing Pete, grieves over his dead friend.

 Matt returns home to the United States and confronts the now wealthy and successful Jeremy in a restaurant, who is snorting cocaine.
 Jeremy admits to being the cocaine stash's owner and, as he is about to leave, Matt pulls out a tape recorder.
-Horrified that Matt has declared his confession as a "ticket back to Harvard", Jeremy lunges at him, but Matt fends Jeremy off with ease.
-As a victorious Matt walks down the street outside the restaurant, he sings "I'm Forever Blowing Bubbles", the anthem of the GSE and their associated club, West Ham United.
+Horrified that Matt has declared his confession as a "ticket back to Harvard", an enraged Jeremy lunges at him, but Matt fends Jeremy off with ease.
+Victorious, Matt walks down the street outside the restaurant, he sings "I'm Forever Blowing Bubbles", the anthem of the GSE and their associated club, West Ham United.